 Fatty foods will then stimulate ghrelin which will further stimulate hunger.

-Protein ,Carbohydrates and Fat Ratios.
+Protein, Carbohydrates, and Fat Ratios.

-Genetic Testing for Weight Loss.
+Genetic or DNA Testing for Weight Loss.

-Key genes and their variants affecting fat metabolism, energy metabolism and fat burning are tested in the Health and Wellbeing Profile.
+Key genes and their variants affecting fat metabolism, energy metabolism, and fat burning are tested in the Health and Wellbeing Profile.

-- FTO- associated with obesity, weight problems in childhood, over eating, and eating high fat foods.
+- FTO- associated with obesity, weight problems in childhood, overeating, and eating high-fat foods.

 - ADRB2 and 3-associated with rebound weight gain, decreased tolerance to carbohydrates, difficulty losing weight, increased belly fat, risk of obesity.